Build Essential Skills

 Teaching Parish Program

 The Teaching Parish Program is an essential element of pastoral formation at Saint Francis de Sales Seminary.
-Seminarians serve weekly at an assigned teaching parish for the four years of their theology studies.
+Seminarians serve regularly at an assigned teaching parish during their years in the configuration stage.
 This model offers seminarians the opportunity to serve in the life of a parish consistently, which enhances their preparation for priestly ministry.
 The primary goal of the program is to help seminarians integrate the formation they receive at the Seminary with real world experience.
 Seminarians in the Teaching Parish Program will be involved in the following areas of parish life during the four-year process:

 - RCIA/adult formation

 - Human concerns

 Seminarians are held accountable through an ongoing formal evaluation process that includes feedback from the teaching parish's pastor, pastoral staff, and teaching parish committee, which is composed of select parishioners.
 Seminarians are required to meet regularly with their supervisors and the teaching parish committee to review and discuss goals, accomplishments, and areas of further growth.
 They also maintain a log of hours served at the parish, which is reviewed, collected, and filed for credit each semester.